God

 Humanity

-We believe that all people are created in the image of God and are intended by God to be in an eternal relationship with Him.
-But sin separates people from God.
-Sin exists in every person.
-It is the cause of the bad things people do to each other.
+All people are created in the image of God and are intended by God to be in an eternal relationship with Him and to be like Him in character.
+But sin, disobedience to God, separates people from God.
+All people are sinners in need of God’s forgiveness.

 Jesus Christ